 A collaborative effort by Maine Audubon, MDIFW, METU, and most recently the Sea Run Brook Trout Coalition (SRBTC), the Coastal Stream Survey is a separate project that was added in 2014 to recruit volunteer anglers to gather data on wild Brook Trout in Maine’s coastal rivers and streams.
 Brook Trout that live in coastal streams may spend part of their lives in saltwater and come back to freshwater to spawn, a life history strategy called “diadromy.”
 Currently, the distribution and life history of coastal Brook Trout in Maine is poorly understood.
 Diadromous populations of Brook Trout appear to be declining throughout their range.
 There has never been an intensive survey of Maine’s coastal Brook Trout populations, so their current status in Maine is uncertain.
 Data collected by volunteers will be provided to biologists to inform future fisheries management decisions.

-Our Precious Wild Trout
+Our Precious Wild Trout and Salmon

 With the most extensive distribution, abundance and habitat diversity of eastern brook trout within their native U.S. range, Maine’s wild brook trout waters represent a unique, valuable, and irreplaceable ecological resource.
 Read more about our wild trout.

 The success of these project are entirely dependent on the data collected by volunteer anglers, so please consider helping with the Brook Trout Survey Project.
 This is your chance to make a significant contribution to the conservation of native Brook Trout in Maine.
 If you love to fish for Brook Trout and are looking for an adventure, we need you!

 For more information or to sign up to volunteer, please contact us via email or at 207.781.2330 x219.